paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 Stacking Context Managers
 -------------------------------

-The Python runtime can only except a single Profiler, a single Tracer and a single Reference Tracer.
+The Python runtime can only accept a single Profiler, a single Tracer and a single Reference Tracer.
 To get round this restriction :py:mod:`pymemtrace.cPyMemTrace` allows the stacking of these objects with context managers.
 Each new context manager suspends the actions of the previous one.